ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/file_structure.md

 # File structure of data export

 The file structure described below is used for exporting data both to the file system and S3-compatible object storage.
+When using S3, file path is written to the object key, while export directory is a key prefix.

 ## Directories {#dir}